JamesIves/reddit-gallery-viewer/README.md

 ### Tests and Linting

 You can run the linting and testing scripts by running `npm run lint` and `npm run test`.
-You can also format the project directly using Prettier by running `npm run lint:format`.
+You can also format the project directly using Prettier by running `npm run lint:fix`.

 ![Screenshot of Application](./.github/docs/screenshot.png)